-The changes proposed through this ordinance related only to background checks and could not give rise to any potentially significant change in the environment.
-No new development is being authorized through the repeal of this Chapter.
-Therefore, the repeal of Chapter 9.22 is not a project and therefore not subject to review under the California Environmental Quality Act (CEQA) pursuant to Public Resources Code §21065, as the adoption of this ordinance will not cause either a direct or foreseeable indirect change to the physical environment.
-The Board further finds that, even if this Ordinance was a project, it is nonetheless exempt from CEQA pursuant to Title 14, Chapter Three of the California Code of Regulations, Section 15061(b)(3), which applies "[w]here it can be seen with certainty that there is no possibility that the activity in guestion may have a significant effect on the environment," as the ordinance does not authorize any direct or indirect changes to the physical environment.
-The ordinance being repealed simply sets forth a criminal history eligibility requirement for participation in commercial cannabis activities within the County, due process provisions for those who are deemed ineligible based on criminal history, and a means of identifying those individuals on commercial cannabis sites who have been deemed eligible.
-Chapter 9.22 did not authorize any actual commercial cannabis land uses and its repeal will similarly not authorize or affect any actual commercial cannabis land uses.
+The Board of Supervisors hereby finds that this Ordinance is not a project and therefore not subject to review under the California Environmental Quality Act (CEQA) pursuant to Public Resources Code §21065, as the adoption of this ordinance will not cause either a direct or foreseeable indirect change to the physical environment.
+The Board further finds that, even if this Ordinance was a project, it is nonetheless exempt from CEQA pursuant to Title 14, Chapter Three of the California Code of Regulations, Section 15061(b)(3), which applies "[w]here it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment," as the ordinance does not authorize any direct or indirect changes to the physical environment.
+The ordinance simply sets forth a criminal history eligibility requirement for participation in commercial cannabis activities within the County, due process provisions for those who are deemed ineligible based on criminal history, and a means of identifying those individuals on commercial cannabis sites who have been deemed eligible.